Yoav666s/dnd-wiki/collections/_lore/nornfeld/morgenfell/main.md

 Since the great massacre, the counting of years in Morgenfell is marked with A.GM (after the great massacre).

 # Industrial Efforts
 Without magic to rely on, the people of Morgenfell have managed to create magnificent railroad systems, steam engines, factories, and a telecommunication network.
+In addition, they have firearms and advanced medical education.